 - Make sure you choose a pair of scissors that fits you physically.
 Try to find scissors that work for your dominant hand.

 - To avoid wrist and elbow strain, always try to operate trimming scissors with your elbow bent and your wrist straight.

 - Use the other hand to slightly flex the branch away from the cutting edge of your trimming scissors.
 This way, you will be able to make smoother and easier trims.

-- Always position the scissors in a 45-degree angle, and trim just above an outward facing bud or shoot.
-Avoid twisting or forcing the blades.
+- Always position the scissors in a 45-degree angle, and trim buds just above an outward-facing bud or shoot.
+Avoid using a twister motion or forcing the blades.

 How to Choose a Good Pair of Trimming Scissors